Head and Neck

 - Swollen lymph nodes

 Your doctor will usually be able to identify tonsillitis by finding red and swollen tonsils with spots or sores on them.
-A rapid strep test may also be performed to determine the cause.
-Tonsillitis can usually be treated at home through rest and drinking plenty of liquids.
-Antibiotics may be prescribed for bacterial infections.
+To determine the cause, we may also perform a rapid strep test.
+You can also treat tonsillitis at home through rest and drinking plenty of liquids.
+Antibiotics may also be prescribed for bacterial infections.
 Surgery to remove the tonsils may be recommended if a child has had several serious throat infections in a short period of time.

 Swallowing Problems (Dysphagia)